jonlpersson/ed-latimore/site/_posts/2022-11-11-best-supplements-for-boxers.md

 Well, that’s because whey protein is the most bioavailable protein powder you can buy.<sup>[4](#fn:4){: .footnote rel="footnote"}</sup> That means it’s the most easily digestible protein, so your body can put it to use, building muscle and aiding recovery.
 Whey protein also contains a large dose of the essential amino acid glutamine, which can help build muscle mass and aid muscle recovery.

 However, if you’re lactose intolerant, consider opting for whey isolate protein powder due to its lower lactose levels.
-There are many options on the market, but the best protein powder I’ve taken is Transparent Labs' 100% Grass-Fed Whey Protein Isolate, which you can learn more about [here](https://www.transparentlabs.com/products/proteinseries-100-grass-fed-whey-protein-isolate).
+There are many options on the market, but the best protein powder I’ve taken is Transparent Labs’ 100% Grass-Fed Whey Protein Isolate, which you can learn more about [here](https://www.transparentlabs.com/products/proteinseries-100-grass-fed-whey-protein-isolate).

 ### Amino acids (BCAAs & EAAs)